Shresta-Voruganti/ai-wardrobe1/README.md

 ## Contributing
-Contributions to the Smart Wardrobe project are welcome!
+Contributions to the AI Wardrobe project are welcome!
 If you have any ideas, improvements, or bug fixes, feel free to submit a pull request.
 Please ensure that your contributions adhere to the project's coding standards and guidelines.